tasal9/ZamAI/Google-Summer-of-Code.md

 Identify and implement Nvim features that make it easy for users to build high-quality AI "chat" and "completion" plugins.
 For example:

+- Support `textDocument/inlineCompletion` from the LSP 3.18 spec.
 - Add a way to mark a buffer or window as "busy" or "in progress", that works with the default statusline (and custom statuslines).
 - Add a "progress meter" interface to the Nvim standard library.
 - Improvements to the "prompt buffer" concept